 Will take 8mn to read

-Where to go on a Tasmania east coast road trip ?
+Where to go on a Tasmania road trip in the West part?

 - 3 days: Launceston to Lake St Clair

 - 5 days: Launceston to Bruny island

 - 7 – 14 days: Launceston to Hobart, West Coast road trip